Anoshawott/Frontiers/GETTING_STARTED.md

 ---

 ## 🌱 Research Listeners & Passing Contributors
-Not in the core team this month?
+Not in the core team?
 You can still tinker, explore, and learn!

 ### 🧪 Become a Passing Experimenter
 Anyone in the broader Frontiers community can contribute their own mini-experiments based on any open research thread.